PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/README.md

 This archive contains my notes while pursuing my master's degree in [High Performance Computing Engineering](https://masterhpc.polimi.it/) at Politecnico di Milano.

+Want a *user-friendly* navigation?
+Look at my [Notion website](https://sky-bagpipe-e5d.notion.site/PoliMI-High-Performance-Computing-Engineering-Notes-and-Projects-AndreVale69-6de0ce81a91248d6a279e33104b308c8?pvs=4).
+It is very simple, not spectacular, but functional.

 Actually, I haven't got my Master's degree yet, so the notes are still incomplete.
 In the table below you can check the courses I've completed (✅) and the courses I'm still doing (❌).

 <table>